-To enable Keep-Alive you need to add ‘Connection: Keep-Alive’ HTTP header in your server.
-In WordPress, you can enable Keep-Alive by editing your .htaccess file, or you can edit config file of your Apache/NGINX servers if you do not have access to .htaccess file.
-The easiest way to enable Keep-Alive is to put a piece of code (given below) in your .htaccess file.
+Learn How to Enable Keep-Alive in WordPress.
+You need to add ‘Connection: Keep-Alive’ HTTP header in your server in order to enable Keep-Alive.
+You can also Enable Keep-Alive using .htaccess in WordPress.
+Or you can choose to edit config file of your Apache/NGINX servers if you do not have access to .htaccess file.
+The easiest way to Enable Keep-Alive using .htaccess is to add a piece of code (given below).

-Before we start about the best practices to enable Keep-Alive in WordPress and the dos and don’ts.
-We need to understand what Keep-Alive is and how actually it works.
+Before we start about the best practices to Enable Keep-Alive in WordPress and the dos and don’ts.
+First of all, we need to understand What Keep-Alive is? and How actually Keep-Alive works?

-Keep-Alive is a technique to let one TCP (Transmission Control Protocol) connection to access multiple files from server to web browser in place of creating new connection for every new request (file).
+Keep-Alive is a technique to let one TCP (Transmission Control Protocol) connection to access multiple files from server to web browser instead of creating new connection for every new request (file).
 Keep-Alive also known as persistent HTTP connection.

-Lets’ discuss how it works, you might know about the connection and coordination process of a web browser and server.
-When you visit a webpage, your web browser create a connection with webserver and sent a request to access a particular file, and server gives OK (go ahead) to the browser.
+Furthermore, Lets’ discuss about how it works.
+You might know about the connection and coordination process of a web browser and server.
+When you visit a webpage, your web browser create a connection with web-server and sent a request to access a particular file, and server gives OK (go ahead) to the browser.

-Browser download the file, than create another connection for second file and the process goes on.
-Suppose if your web browser requires 10 files to display a webpage, browser has to create 10 separate connections after each file download and request one by one to web server for OK to access files.
+Suppose, if your web browser requires 10 (TEN) files to display a webpage, browser has to create 10 separate connections after each file download and request one by one to web server for OK to access files.

-Enabling Keep-Alive help browser to create only SINGLE connection to access all the files from web server in one go.
-It significantly reduces number of requests to the webserver that reduces server CPU uses as well.
-In addition, you get considerable improvement in page loading speed.
+Therefore, Enabling Keep-Alive help browsers to create only SINGLE connection to access all the files from web server in one go (or in single OK).
+It significantly reduces number of requests to the web-server, and as a result that reduces Server CPU Uses (Server Load) as well.
+In addition to that, you will get considerable improvement in page loading speed.

 How to enable Keep-Alive in WordPress